Let’s Encrypt has announced that it will no longer send certificate expiration notification emails. What now?

 Pricing

-3. Prometheus
+#3 Prometheus

 infrastructure monitoring tool

-Created by former Google employees, Prometheus is a popular open-source infrastructure monitoring tool, originally intended to monitor heavily containerized environments.
-It works on time-series-based data.
-The services it monitors should expose an HTTP metrics endpoint that is periodically polled by Prometheus.
-Various metrics and the current value of those metrics should be accessible over this endpoint.
+The services it monitors should expose an HTTP metrics endpoint that Prometheus periodically polls.
+Various metrics and their current value should be accessible over this endpoint.
 In certain cases, you can’t change the containerized service to send the metrics required for Prometheus.
-When that happens, the Prometheus exporter can be bundled with the container service as a sidecar pod container to collect the metrics.

 Prometheus uses a single node-based configuration and does not require distributed storage in the architecture.
-It also uses Prometheus Query Language (PromQL) for querying and aggregating monitoring data in real time.
+It also uses Prometheus Query Language (PromQL) for querying and aggregating monitoring data in real-time.
 The Alertmanager generates and sends out alerts based on configured alerting rules.

 Pros